About The Andersons Inc

-Based in Ohio, The Andersons' main agricultural operations are in Florida, Iowa, Minnesota, Nebraska, Puerto Rico, Tennessee, Texas, Wisconsin, Ohio, Indiana, Illinois, and Michigan.
-Its railcar operations, which include 16 repair facilities and a fabrication shop, are primarily in the Midwest, South, and West.
+Based in Ohio, The Andersons' agricultural and Ethanol operations are spread across some 15 US states as well as Puerto Rico and Canada.
+Its railcar operations, which include about two dozen repair facilities and a fabrication shop, are primarily in the southern, western, and midwestern US.
+The US generates about 80% of the company's total sales.

 The Andersons is looking to profit from macro-economic trends, including world population growth, escalating demand for protein, and increasing North American crop production.
 Its diverse agribusiness and industrial based activities are all exposed to these trends in one way or another, from handling bulk commodities to using its rail cars and logistics assets to move them.